Delays and cancellations at London Gatwick Airport so far today – Wednesday, May 8

-London Gatwick: Delays and cancellations so far today – Wednesday, May 8 - including easyJet, vueling and British Airways flights
+London Gatwick: Delays and cancellations so far today – Wednesday, May 8 - including easyJet, vueling and British Airways flights.
+What nationwide issue caused huge delays across UK airports?

 This article contains affiliate links.
 We may earn a small commission on items purchased through this article, but that does not affect our editorial judgement.